Taiwolawal/DevSecOps-CICD/README.md

 ![image](https://github.com/Taiwolawal/devsecops-project/assets/50557587/11b4e17c-3382-4ea0-b05a-042d4687efd2)

-We will update our code with
+We will update our pipeline with OPA Conftest

 ![image](https://github.com/Taiwolawal/devsecops-project/assets/50557587/d9231f8a-0f7b-4241-849f-365336a68d99)

-And got this result stating we are using latest image and running the container as a root user, which are the conditions we specified in the policy
+The result we got states we are using latest image and running the container as a root user, which are the conditions we specified in the policy.

 ![image](https://github.com/Taiwolawal/devsecops-project/assets/50557587/8deff12b-cee5-4df6-8ff5-1a9a1d7f29d3)

-Now lets update the dockerfile with the right
+Now lets update the Dockerfile

 ![image](https://github.com/Taiwolawal/devsecops-project/assets/50557587/f8bd947a-8433-466b-87fd-f4ab063e2444)